alepha@docs:~/docs/guides/frontend$

 #Nested Routing

-Define parent-child relationships between pages using the children or parent option.
+Define parent-child relationships between pages using parent on the child or children on the parent.
 Parent pages render child content using the <NestedView /> component.

 typescript